So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 John begins to freak out because Sarge is going to kill everyone quarantined in the facility on the other side of the Arc.
 But he now knows “they won’t all be infected”.
 I’m confused: was John seriously OK with Sarge slaughtering all 80 some people over there?
 If they didn’t get bitten, then they would never be infected.
 He already knew that.
 (Sam had offered the possibility that the genetic mutation was environmental, but she never strayed from her “bite” theory.)
 This news doesn’t really even change that much, especially if only 20% or so aren’t going to turn into monsters.

-It makes sense to shoot all of the dead and dying, but TK encounters a room full of pristine people hiding.
+From their perspective and the perspective of the infection t makes sense to shoot all of the dead and dying, but TK encounters a room full of pristine people hiding.
 They hadn’t been in contact with any of the monsters.
 None of them were monsters or bitten.
 Surely John must have realized that such a thing was a possibility.
 Whether or not those people would have turned into monsters or not if bitten is hardly a game-changer.

 Sam explains to Sarge after they all reunite at the Nevada facility that she doesn’t think everyone is infected, or even capable of being infected.
 Sarge says that they have orders to contain the threat “by any means necessary”.